 Plus, the added pressure of making all that money, maintaining all those possessions, and climbing the greasy pole of fame, usually stresses their bodies into ill-health, so they often don’t have the energy or vitality required to even enjoy the money, possessions, and fame they create.

-If you want to know more about the purpose of life, download a free copy of my eBook “Find Your True Purpose in Life”.
+If that joyful purpose leads to money, possessions, and fame, then great; just don’t make those things the primary goal of your life.
+If you want to know more about the purpose of life, and what stops most people living it, download a free copy of my eBook.
 It tells you everything you need to know.

 Matt Corcoran is the founder of Find True Purpose.
 He has studied the purpose and meaning of life for more than 30 years, as a passion, a complimentary therapist and practitioner, and living his own big dreams.